What Does Palliative Care Mean and When Is It Time to Seek It?

 Who Provides Palliative Care?

 Palliative care is typically provided by a team of healthcare professionals.
-Each contributes their expertise to address the patient's various needs.

 The core team often includes: